Taken from the September/October 2004 issue of the Women's Health Activist Newsletter.

 These products are promoted as natural, safe substances that are totally distinct from those nasty cancer-causing “synthetic” hormones made by pharmaceutical companies.
 Every claim made by these hucksters is misleading.
 Natural?
 Well, it's true that bioidentical hormones arc chemically identical to our homegrown estrogens, but all bioidentical hormones are synthesized Truth be told, compounding pharmacies purchase their hormones from major pharmaceutical companies, which use identical "natural" hormones in their own products.

 Estradiol, for example, is a popular choice in branded pharmaceutical drugs; it's available in pills (including Estrace®, Gynodiol® and generics), patches (Climara®, Alora® , Estraderm® , Vivelle® and generics), vaginal creams (Estrace® and generics), vaginal rings (Estring®) and so on.
-Promoting estradiol- containing products as alternative therapies is like decanting supermarket jam into gingham-topped canning jars and passing them off as homemade at the county fair.
+Promoting estradiol-containing products as alternative therapies is like decanting supermarket jam into gingham-topped canning jars and passing them off as homemade at the county fair.

 Is it true that estriol or other human estrogens are safe in terms of cancer risk?
 In Europe, conventional physicians commonly prescribe estriol for menopausal symptoms.
-Because estriol is quite a weak estrogen, physicians thought that there was no need to add a progestin, as is done with other estrogens, to protect the uterus.
+Because estriol is a quite weak estrogen, physicians thought that there was no need to add a progestin, as is done with other estrogens, to protect the uterus.
 Whoops.
 Studies show that estriol, like other estrogens, increases the risk of endometrial cancer and endometrial hyperplasia (abnormal growth of uterine cells).

 The claim that estriol decreases breast cancer risk is based entirely on a theory described decades ago by one Henry M. Lemon, who thought that estriol could prevent and treat breast cancer.
 Lemon published a review article in which he described giving estriol to 24 women with breast cancer.
 Two women developed endometrial hyperplasia (a precursor to endometrial cancer), and six women developed metastases.
 That's right: one quarter of those treated with estriol saw their cancers spread to other locations.
 Not exactly an argument for spiking the water supply.
 Lemon, by the way, did not consider his experiment positive, but he did think that estriol deserved more research.
 To his credit, Lemon never made specific disease prevention claims.
-Not so his dim followers, who can't have actually read Lemon's work.
+Not so for his dim followers, who can't have actually read Lemon's work.

 No risk-free hormone has ever been identified, and just because humans make a hormone doesn't mean it's good for us.
 In fact, studies consistently show that women who have naturally occurring higher levels of estradiol and estrone in their bodies develop breast cancer more often than women with lower levels of estrogens.
 Breast tissue from women with breast cancer contains higher levels of estriol, estrone and estradiol than tissue from women without breast cancer.
 And in breast cancer cell lines, estriol stimulates breast cancer cell growth more than other estrogens.